a-s-russo/sjx/README.md

 - **Data1:** contains the original, seasonally adjusted and trend estimates

+Note that:

-Note that the ABS does not necessarily publish seasonally adjusted and trend estimates for all original time series, and sometimes only publishes the seasonally adjusted and/or trend estimates without the corresponding original series.
+- the ABS does not necessarily publish seasonally adjusted and trend estimates for all original time series;

+- the ABS sometimes only publishes the seasonally adjusted and/or trend estimates without the corresponding original series; and

+- this package only works for ABS data containing monthly or quarterly time series.

 ## Installation